lgcarvalheiro/Carvalheiro2019Ecography_data/README.md

 ############################################################################################################################
 ##Dataset after running TREND function

-This dataset provided the corrected richness change values per cell for different time periods comparisons.
+This file provides the corrected richness change values per cell for different time periods comparisons.
 This file was used to generate Fig 2 and Fig 3 of  Carvalheiro et al. 2019 (doi: 10.1111/ecog.04656) and was used to run the analyses which generated Fig 4 of the same publication.